Buildstarted/buildstarted.com/_posts/2010-08-11-entity-framework-and-lazy-loading.md

 }
 </code></pre>

-<p>In addition you must supply a navigation property in your context:</p>
+In addition you must supply a navigation property in your context:

 <pre><code>public class Database : DbContext {
     public DbSet<Person> People { get; set; }